You want to know how to install a toilet. You think to yourself, "It can't be all that difficult..."

 Installing a new toilet will cut that water usage in half and that will stop "flushing" money down the drain so to speak.

-The method of installing a toilet in a new bathroom is essentially the same as doing a toilet replacement.
-The only difference being you would have to remove the old toilet first.
+The method of installing a toilet in a new bathroom is essentially the same as doing removing a toilet The only difference being you would have to remove the old toilet first.

 This is easily achieved by either following these instructions backwards or (in some cases) breaking the toilet into bits and disposing of it. -- Although this is more fun... it is also very messy! --